cid-doc/cid-doc.github.io/README.md

 >**Note:** Run `sudo ./INSTALL.sh uninstall` to uninstall the program files from the same version of the package.

 ### Ubuntu and derivatives <a name="Ubuntu" />
 In *Ubuntu* and its derivations it is possible to install the CID through packages available in the *PPA* repository.
-These packages contain the [requirements](#Requirements) marked as dependencies, which allows them to be automatically installed.The following are the commands for installing these packages:
+These packages contain the [requirements](#Requirements) as dependencies, which allows them to be automatically installed.The following are the commands for installing these packages:

     # add-apt-repository ppa:emoraes25/cid
     # apt update